techmahedy/zunoo/README.md

 ### Login Functionality

 Zuno's authentication system allows you to easily verify user credentials and establish a login session.
+Zuno provides `Zuno\Support\Facades\Auth` to create authentication functionalitis

 **Implementation:**

 1.  **Controller Setup:**
-    * Use the `Zuno\Auth\Security\Auth` trait within your controller to access authentication methods.
+    * Use the `Zuno\Support\Facades\Auth` to access authentication methods.

 2.  **Login Method:**
     * Utilize the `sanitize` method to validate and sanitize user input (e.g., email and password).